Purchasing Organization Structure - Supply Chain Optimization

 The Purchasing Organization of Any Company is Vital to Its Success

-Unlike large corporations, small business tend to have small purchasing desks run by a single individual, who cultivates personal relationship with vendors and can quickly act when issues arise.
+Unlike large corporations, small businesses tend to have small purchasing desks run by a single individual, who cultivates personal relationships with vendors and can quickly act when issues arise.
 On the downside, as businesses grow, single purchasing professionals can easily become overwhelmed with the responsibilities of maintaining relationships and tracking deliveries.
 Therefore, small businesses should grow their purchasing desks in lockstep with their overall growth.

 Organizations with multiple locations may adopt a decentralized purchasing model, that lets each facility or a group of facilities carry out their own purchasing activities.
 This model can benefit organizations with multiple profit centers and various business lines.
 This system is also advised for companies that acquire businesses divergent from their core operations.
 Decentralized purchasing helps companies deal with local vendors, who can make sudden deliveries at a moment's notice, in order to keep the manufacturing process flowing smoothly.
 Contrarily, centralized purchasing desks often transact with national vendors who may not be able to nimbly fulfill sudden purchase orders.